Bassel al-Araj

-Bassel al-Araj (باسل الأعرج, 1984 — 2017) was a Palestinian activist, writer and author.
-Known for his writings about revolution and Arab nationalism, al-Araj was killed on 6 March 2017 by a unit belonging to Israel’s Yamam police force, after a gunfight lasting nearly two hours broke out as they attempted to raid his home.
+Bassel al-Araj (باسل الأعرج, 1984 — March 5, 2017) was a Palestinian activist and writer.
+Known for his writings about revolution and Arab nationalism, Al-Araj was killed on 6 March 2017 by a unit belonging to Israel’s Yamam police force, after a gunfight lasting nearly two hours broke out as they raided his home in an attempted arrest.
 He is known as "the educated martyr" among some Palestinian activists.
+The charges that led to his arrest were unlicensed weapons and planning militant attacks against Israel, charges on which the Palestinian Authority previously arrested him.
+However, the Palestinian Authority released him from prison following mass protests against his detainment, leading to the Israeli arrest.

 Biography

 Al-Araj was born in al-Walaja, a Palestinian village near Bethlehem.
-He worked as a pharmacist and organized educational activities and lectures in which he narrated experiences of Palestinian resistance in tours of Palestinian landmarks.